flutter/plugins/packages/connectivity/connectivity_for_web/README.md

-# experimental_connectivity_web
+# connectivity_for_web

 A web implementation of [connectivity](https://pub.dev/connectivity/connectivity).
-Currently this package uses an experimental API, with a fallback to dart:html, so not all features are available to all browsers.
+Currently this package uses an experimental API, with a fallback to dart:html, so not all features may be available to all browsers.

 ## Usage